BoulderCounty/trails-app-android/README.md

 Warnings
 -----------

+This app is NOT being developed further by Boulder County and there are no currnet plans to update it.

 This app was written for Google Maps Android API v1.
 In order for the app to work going forward, it will need to be rewritten for v2.